CenturyLinkCloud/PublicKB/Disaster Recovery/safehaven-4-use-linux-as-recovery-proxy-for-windows.md

 An alternative method has been developed to use the open source Ubuntu-14 template which does not have any OS licensing cost in CLC.
 This should allow the customers to reduce cost for their SafeHaven disaster recovery solution in a significant way.
 This documents outlines the manual procedure that is necessary as of the SafeHaven-4.0.1 release which hopefully will soon be automated in future releases.

+### 1. Information Gathering before Onboarding

+### 2. Create CLC Templates before Onboarding

+### 3. Create Protection Groups during Onboarding

+#### 3.2 (Not released yet) Automatically Deploy the Recovery Proxy
+This is a feature that is not yet available in SafeHaven-4.0.0.

+#### 3.1 Manually Deploy from Template and Choose exsting VM as Recovery Proxy
+This is the only method to be used in SafeHaven-4.0.0 if a Linux OS is to be used as the stub to protect a Windows VM.